gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     gmx mdrun -ntmpi 2 -ntomp 4

-Starts :ref:`mdrun <gmx mdrun>` using eight total threads, with four thread-MPI ranks and two OpenMP threads per core.
+Starts :ref:`mdrun <gmx mdrun>` using eight total threads, with two thread-MPI ranks and four OpenMP threads per rank.
 You should only use these options when seeking optimal performance, and must take care that the ranks you create can have all of their OpenMP threads run on the same socket.